jarrodldavis/dotfiles/README.md

 [Homebrew Bundle] is used to record the CLI tools, GUI applications, and Visual Studio Code extensions that should be installed.
-To record the installation or removal of these system dependencies, update `configs/Brewfile` and `configs/Brewfile.lock.json` using `~/.dotfiles/scripts/update-homebrew-bundle.sh`.
+To record the installation or removal of these system dependencies, update `configs/Brewfile` using `~/.dotfiles/scripts/update-homebrew-bundle.sh`.

 ### Global `.gitignore`